jacebenson/cedar/docs/docs/prerender.md

 ## Prerender Utils

 Sometimes you need more fine-grained control over whether something gets prerendered.
 This may be because the component or library you're using needs access to browser APIs like `window` or `localStorage`.
-Redwood has three utils to help you handle these situations:
+Cedar has three utils to help you handle these situations:

 - `<BrowserOnly>`
 - `useIsBrowser`